Anjok07/ultimatevocalremovergui/README.md

 ### Running the Vocal Remover GUI & Models

-1. Open the file labeled *'VocalRemover.py'*.
+- Open the file labeled *'VocalRemover.py'*.
    - It's recommended that you create a shortcut for the file labeled *'VocalRemover.py'* to your desktop for easy access.
-      - If you are having issues opening the *'VocalRemover.py'* file, please go to the **troubleshooting** section below.
+     - If you are unabled to open the *'VocalRemover.py'* file, please go to the **troubleshooting** section below.

 ## Option Guide